 Can I wear contact lenses while snorkeling?

 Yes, you can, but I would not recommend it.
 If the water gets into the mask, you might end up hurting your eye.
 Alternatively, you can get a snorkeling mask with prescription lenses.
-It might sound expensive, but it is not a costly procedure.
+It might sound expensive, but it is not a costly procedure and masks with prescription lenses are very popular.

 By now, we have established how vital a snorkeling mask is for an exhilarating experience.
 However, if the mask fogs up, leaks, or is discomforting, then the whole process goes down the gutter.
-The 11 snorkeling masks that we picked are the best of the lot.
+The 11 snorkeling masks that we picked are the best of the lot and some of the best gear for snorkelers and divers.

 Our personal favorite out of these would have to be the Greatever Snorkel Mask.
-Here is how I defend my decision.
-The mask is portable.
+Here is how I defend my decision for one of the best full face snorkel masks around.
+This scuba / snorkel mask is portable.
 You can easily carry it anywhere.
-Also, it comes with a GoPro mount to capture the beauty of underwaters.
+Also, it comes with a GoPro mount on the head to capture the beauty of underwaters.

 The mask is full face.
-Thus, allowing you to breathe easily.
+Thus, allowing scuba divers and snorkelers to breathe easily.
 The mask is durable with minimal fogging.
 However, you have to pick one according to your budget and the features you need.
 Choose wisely and have fun snorkeling!

 Live Your Aloha Snorkel Mask Review